microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Add-MgApplicationKey.md

 	}
 	Proof = "eyJ0eXAiOiJ..."
 }
-Add-MgApplicationKey -ApplicationId $applicationId -BodyParameter $params
+Add-MgBetaApplicationKey -ApplicationId $applicationId -BodyParameter $params
 ```

-This example shows how to use the Add-MgApplicationKey Cmdlet.
+This example shows how to use the Add-MgBetaApplicationKey Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS